Pork Chop Casserole

 - Bake 30 minutes, then remove foil, top with remaining French-fried onions and bake uncovered for 10-15 minutes.

-- Make it Gluten-Free: Omit the French-fried onions and be sure to use a gluten-free cream of mushroom soup, such as this one.
+- Make it Gluten Free: Omit the French-fried onions and use a gluten-free cream of mushroom soup.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.